Superjo149/gatsby-plugin-locale/examples/gatsby-starter-default-intl/README.md

 # gatsby-starter-default-intl

-The default Gatsby starter using `gatsby-plugin-intl` for i18n.
+The default Gatsby starter using `gatsby-plugin-locale` for i18n.

 ## Features